About the foundation

 USHER SYNDROME

-Rare inherited condition combining congenital hearing loss and progressive vision loss due to Retinitis Pigmentosa.
+Rare inherited condition combining congenital hearing loss and progressive vision loss due to retinitis pigmentosa.

 RETINITIS PIGMENTOSA